davidmalcolm/texi2rst/output/introduction-to-gcov.rst

 assess which parts of your code use the greatest amount of computing time.

-Profiling tools help you analyze your codes performance.
+Profiling tools help you analyze your code's performance.
 Using a profiler such as :command:`gcov` or :command:`gprof`, you can find out some basic performance statistics, such as: